KooiInc/ticktock.js/README.md

 ## Example

-The `[instance].info` method may explain what this library is about
+The `[instance].info` getter may explain what this library is about

 ```javascript
 import $Date from "[location of the library]";